-I work in the Centre for Education Studies at the University of Warwick where I am particularly involved with teaching and supporting research degree students.
-Most of my teaching and research involves education, technology and social research.
+I am reader Emeritus in Education Studies at the University of Warwick where I continue to work part time.
+For several years I was particularly involved with teaching and supporting research degree and masters students.
+Most of my teaching and research involved education, technology and social research in some way.

-I am also using this site to provide blog posts.
+I am using this site to provide blog posts.
 For the most part these are blogs on topics to do with my work and my interest in learning in its widest sense.
-This is work in progress but I hope my blog will become an eclectic mix of contributions on what has happened and what might be happening in the field of social research and technology .
+This is work in progress but I hope my blog will become an eclectic mix of contributions on what might be happening in the field of social research and technology and how it feels to do academic research.
 You are welcome to comment (or not) on the blogs but please follow normal online etiquette.
 I cannot promise to get back to you on the blog itself.